scuzzydude/asimov/asimov.md

 Efficient systems will win.
 Napster is an illustration of that point.
 Downloading free music didn't stop when Napster was shut down.
 It became slightly more complicated, but anybody with the barest of computer skills, such as being able to type, "*How to download free mp3 by...*" into a Google search could still download music and find whatever they wanted.
 Later, with iTunes and streaming, it became more efficient just to pay a little to hear whatever you wanted.

 The movie industry resisted efforts of streaming service like Netflix because they did not know how to measure the value of their product.
 Hollywood measured it in sales, in property, be it the rental of seat for a showing of a movie or a piece plastic encoded with the digital version of a film.
 The value of a film or a book or a song, is not in the exchange of property.
-It is imagination that creates value.
+It is appreciation that creates value.

 Netflix took another path.
 Now we have all kinds of original programming, both series and feature length, from all around the world, available on streaming services without advertising.
 How do they make money?
 No idea, and it doesn't matter.
 The value is not something I measure in dollars -- or to put it simply -- for \$15 a month for a full family of five, I'm getting great value.